thomatou/reddit/README.md

 ## Exploratory data analysis

 In no particular order, a few of the interesting insights from this data.
+Code and more [here](https://github.com/thomatou/reddit/blob/master/reddit_EDA.ipynb).

 ### Some fields are more interesting to the community than others.